A Next Basket Recommendation Reality Check: Introduction

-Numerous deep learning techniques have been developed to address sequential item recommendation problems, building on the well-documented capacity of neural methods to capture hidden relations and automatically learn representations~\citep{batmaz-2019-deep}.
-Against this background, recent years have witnessed many proposals to address different aspects of the \ac{NBR} task with neural methods, e.g., item-to-item relations~\cite{beacon}, cross-basket relations~\cite{dnntsp}, noise within a basket~\cite{clea}.
+Over the years, we have seen the development of a wide range of recommendation methods. \emph{Frequency-based} methods continue to play an important role as they are able to capture global statistics concerning popularity of items; this holds true for item-based recommendation scenarios as well as for \ac{NBR} scenarios.
+Similarly, \emph{nearest neighbor-based} methods have long been used for both item-based and basket-based recommendation scenarios.
+More recently, deep learning techniques have been developed to address sequential item recommendation problems, building on the capacity of deep learning-based methods to capture hidden relations and automatically learn representations~\citep{batmaz-2019-deep}.
+Recent years have also witnessed proposals to address different aspects of the \ac{NBR} task with deep learning-based methods, e.g., item-to-item relations~\citep{beacon}, cross-basket relations~\citep{dnntsp}, and noise within a basket~\citep{clea}.